 It is allowed to use masking tape for Protection of the surrounding areas on the design panel, but it is not allowed to do any painted edge with any kind of masking material.
-It has to be freehand painted only by using paintbrush, paintroller, and painter-ruler/mal-stick.
-The painter-ruler/mal-stick has to be made of a stiff material (not flexible/bending) and the painter-ruler/mal-stick has to have a minimum distance to the surface of 5.00 mm on every side of the tool.
-The painter-ruler/mal-stick will be checked by the experts before the Competition and every competition day.
-I will be marked with a sticker by the Experts and only a checked painter-ruler/mal-stick is aloud to be used on the design panel.
+It has to be freehand painted only by using paintbrush, paint roller, and painter-ruler/mahl-stick.
+The painter-ruler/mahl-stick has to be made of a stiff material (not flexible/bending) and the painter-ruler/mahl-stick has to have a minimum distance to the surface of 5.0 mm on every side of the tool.
+The painter-ruler/mahl-stick is checked by the Experts before the Competition and every competition day.
+It is marked with a sticker by the Experts and only a checked painter-ruler/mahl-stick is allowed to be used on the design panel.

-All original colours will be provided, and must be applied as shown on the colour schedule.
+All original colours are provided, and must be applied as shown on the colour schedule.

-Some parts of the Design will be provided 1:1 as an already cut sign mask film similar to the lettering, and has to be painted in the given colour.
+Some parts of the design are provided 1:1 as an already cut sign mask film similar to the lettering, and has to be painted in the given colour.

-Lettering: The lettering will be provided 1:1 as an already cut sign mask film and has to be painted in the given colour.
+Lettering: The lettering is provided 1:1 as an already cut sign mask film and has to be painted in the given colour.

 Time to finish: Day 1 to day 3 lettering

 Day 1 to day 4 design

 Marking: 30 marks design (of 100)

 8 marks lettering (of 100)

-13.2.4 Wall B: Colour design, Colour mixing and Speed Competition
+Wall B: Colour design, Colour mixing, and Speed Competition